Vindicator (comics)

+Heather MacNeil Hudson (known as Vindicator, formerly as Guardian and currently Nemesis) is a superheroine appearing in American comic books published by Marvel Comics.
+Debuting in The Uncanny X-Men #139 (November 1980), the character was created by Chris Claremont and John Byrne as a supporting character to the Canadian superhero team, Alpha Flight.

-Vindicator (Heather MacNeil Hudson) is a fictional superhero appearing in American comic books published by Marvel Comics.
-Following the apparent death of her husband James, Heather inherits his leadership of Alpha Flight and battle suit, taking on the codename Vindicator, a previous codename James used.
+Following the apparent death of her husband James, Heather inherits his leadership of Alpha Flight and battle-suit, taking on the codename Vindicator, a previous codename James used.
 Following James' return, she takes her husband's mantle of Guardian while he uses Vindicator for a time before the two switch back to their original codenames.
 After a long hiatus from Alpha Flight, Heather rejoins the team as the fourth Nemesis.
+An alternate version as Heather McDaniel / Sasquatch joined the reality hopping heroes, the Exiles.

 Publication history

 Heather Hudson first appeared in The Uncanny X-Men #139 (November 1980) and was created by Chris Claremont and John Byrne.
+She remained a major character of Alpha Flight volumes 1-5, while also making cameos in other books.

+Heather began as a supporting character in Alpha Flight (Vol. 1), with her maiden name, McNeil, debuting in issue #2 and eventually becoming the team leader in issue #17.
+Heather debuts as Vindicator in Alpha Flight #32 (December 1985), Guardian in Alpha Flight #90 (September 1990), and Nemesis in Alpha Flight vol. 5 #1 (August 2023).
+An alternate version known as Heather McDaniel / Sasquatch debuted in Exiles #10 (February, 2002).